Understand GA vs Convert Data

 You should track visitors to exactly the same set of URLs in both Convert Experiences and GA platform.
 For example, if GA tracks visitors sitewide but your Convert experiment is only running on your landing page, you will see higher numbers in GA platform.

-Visitors on the Convert but no data in GA
+Visitors on Convert but no data in GA

-There are two possible root causes for this issue.
+There are two possible causes for this issue.

 - The integration may not be enabled in the experiment: check if the integration has been installed correctly.

 - The Convert Snippet is not situated in the correct position on the page: make sure that the Convert Snippet is in the <head> tag of your page, above the Google Analytics tracking call.